The Singularities: Reception

 Critics largely praised the novel.
 In a review for The Scotsman, Allan Massie lauded the writing, noting Banville's "jewelled sentences".
 Tom Ball of The Times described the book as "This beautifully written almost-whodunnit".
 Reviewers also praised Banville's insight into the human condition through the experiences of his characters: "Banville in following them (his characters) through these dizzyingly reflective moods and milieux, has constructed a compelling underworld to run alongside our own."
 Allan Massie described delight "in the perceptive flashes of understanding and misunderstanding, in the clarity of perception.
 He works very close to the experience of life beyond or behind the words".

 Some critics perceived a lack of coherence to the story and a dependence on recycled characters.
 Jon Day observed: "Plot has felt increasingly like a tiresome obligation he must perform in the service of his unspooling words.
 The various storylines set up in The Singularities ... scarcely seem to matter.
 Instead they're the scaffolding from which the author can hang his sentences, which are alternately lush and dangerously overfertilised."
-Writing forThe Daily Telegraph, John Self noted: "The book is so steeped in his past work that the ideal reader is probably the author."
+Writing for The Daily Telegraph, John Self noted: "The book is so steeped in his past work that the ideal reader is probably the author."

 Critiques of the book included John Self's view that "[Banville] is clearly having fun – but are we?".
 Jon Day echoed a similar sentiment: "It's clear that Banville is having a great deal of fun with all of this.
 What's less obvious is whether we are."
 Leo Robson concluded that "For all its virtuosity, The Singularities doesn't qualify as Banville's masterpiece or summa."
 Tom Ball felt that "After a while you can't help but wonder whether you ... might be the begrudged guest of someone who would rather be left to their own devices."